WokLibCodeClub/breakout/step03-move_the_ball/README.md

    b) a statement which will reverse the ball's y velocity, so that instead of moving upwards it moves downwards.

-   Here is the code to *add* to function update() to make these things happen:
+   Add the following code to function update():
    ```
        if ball.top < 0:
            vy = -vy